 TimescaleDB Deployment Script β Admin Guide

-This document explains the TimescaleDB deployer script you have, how to run it, what it installs, and how your centrally deployed tx-server (running in a Kubernetes Deployment
+This document explains the TimescaleDB deployer script you have, how to run it, what it installs, and how your centrally deployed tx-server (running in a Kubernetes Deployment with two containers: tx-server and redis) should point to the database it sets up.

 What the script does